🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 https://assets.yourcompany.com/shelf/A-01,Shelf A-01

-💡 Naming convention tip: Use a prefix that identifies asset type (EQUIP-, SHELF-, VEHICLE-) followed by a zero-padded number (001 not 1).
-This keeps files sorted correctly in the ZIP and makes IDs easier to read on small labels.
+💡 Naming convention: Use a type prefix (EQUIP-, SHELF-, VEHICLE-) followed by a zero-padded number (001 not 1).
+This keeps ZIP files sorted correctly and makes IDs easier to read on small labels.

 Scan distanceMinimum QR sizeUse case